tytydraco/yessleep/out/I_dont_think_Ill_be_buying_flowers_again.md

 Star finishes wrapping them up, and handing them to me, she smiles once more.

 "Happy birthday to Daisy!"
+She raises her hand in a friendly wave.

 I wave goodbye, and begin to drive back.

 Looking around at the 7PM February sky, I thought about the look on my girls faces when they woke up tomorrow morning to find flowers in the living room.
 The wind came in through my window that was open just a sliver, cooling me down from the humid, sticky greenhouse, and while I started to let myself forget, I remembered one other odd thing.

 Star had mentioned a manager messing around in the greenhouse.
 And among the teeth, the blood, *Lysander..* I began to wonder.